 Granted, I now live in the desert of Southern Arizona where we have 286 sunny days a year.
 Yes, I checked.

 These many days of constant sunshine and blue sky—accompanied with almost unbearable heat in the Summer—could possibly have a substantial effect on my positive viewpoint about rain.

 In Arizona, whenever, it rains, my Facebook page becomes innundated—pardon the pun—with status updates such as “it’s raining!!”
 Some even post videos of the event to verify that indeed, water is pouring from the sky.

 No one gets quite as excited about rain as us, desert dwellers.

 However, in the same breath, as much as I love “Blessed Rain,” I don’t find it so blessed after three straight days of downpour.
 True, three days of rain is not a common occurrence and I—for one—want to keep it that way.

 On the occasional instances we have had many days of rain in a row, everything becomes muddy and muggy and just bleh.

-Years ago, as in twenty plus, I lived in Northern Arizona where the rainy season — we call Monsoon — delivered a fresh batch of refreshing afternoon rain e-ve-ry day.
-Indeed, short — sometimes — intense rainstorm fell before the sun made its appearance once more.
+Years ago, as in twenty plus, I lived in Northern Arizona where the rainy season—we call Monsoon—delivered a fresh batch of refreshing afternoon rain every day.
+Indeed, short—on occasion—intense rainstorm fell before the sun made its appearance once more.

 Oh, how I loved those Summer showers!